 What is Human Ecology?

+Human ecology is the interdisciplinary study of human and ecological communities, to explore the relationships, dynamics and ruptures between nature, culture, society and economy.
 In these times of multiple crises, human ecology (the study of humans as an integral part of nature) has been described as ‘how, where and ultimately whether humans live on Earth’ (Ulrich Loening, 2019).

 Over the last 50 years, CHE’s developed a distinctive ‘Scottish School’ of radical human ecology: one which includes a grounded understanding of people and place, and sets traditional ecological knowledge and indigenous ways of knowing alongside scientific rigour.
 This work is rooted in the Scottish generalist tradition of the ‘democratic intellect’ – education should not just create intellectual elites, but should contribute to full human flourishing in a fair society where all can participate.